pry/pry/README.markdown

 _Get to the code_

+## These docs are now out of date for the 0.9.0 release.

+** New documentation will be available shortly, please see the CHANGELOG and Pry's own livehelp system for information in the meantime.

+Also note that JRuby is not yet supported in this release, but will be soon.

+Thanks **

 Pry is a powerful alternative to the standard IRB shell for Ruby.
 It is written from scratch to provide a number of advanced features, some of these include: